liv-kami/ADK-Bundles/README.md

 # ADK-Bundles
 Here is a copy of the default config, it should be fairly self explanitory

+NOTE: if you wish to have no enchants on an item, leave an empty - line, do not remove it entirely
 ```
 world-whitelist:
   - world